Joseph Haydn: Early life

 Haydn's parents had noticed that their son was musically gifted and knew that in Rohrau he would have no chance to obtain serious musical training.
-It was for this reason that, around the time Haydn turned six, they accepted a proposal from their relative Johann Matthias Frankh, the schoolmaster and choirmaster in Hainburg, that Haydn be apprenticed to Frankh in his home to train as a musician.
-Haydn therefore went off with Frankh to Hainburg and he never again lived with his parents.
+It was for this reason that, around the time Haydn turned six, they accepted a proposal from their relative Johann Matthias Frankh, the schoolmaster and choirmaster in nearby Hainburg, that Haydn be apprenticed to Frankh in his home to train as a musician.
+Haydn therefore went off with Frankh to Hainburg; he never again lived with his parents.

 Life in the Frankh household was not easy for Haydn, who later remembered being frequently hungry and humiliated by the filthy state of his clothing.
-He began his musical training there, and could soon play both harpsichord and violin.
-He also sang treble parts in the church choir.
+However, he quickly profited from his musical training, and could soon play both harpsichord and violin; he also sang treble parts in the church choir.